Delta Independent Science Board Members

 Dr. Inge Werner's area of expertise is ecotoxicology.
 Her professional experience ranges from academic research in aquatic toxicology to a broad applied approach to risk and impact assessment in both aquatic and terrestrial environments.
 Dr. Werner recently retired from the Swiss Centre for Applied Ecotoxicology, where she served as Director from 2010 to 2019.
 The Centre serves as the primary Swiss knowledge hub for research and development, consulting, and further education in ecotoxicology.
 In Switzerland, she worked closely with federal and local environmental agencies to improve environmental monitoring programs and cooperated in research projects with academic institutions throughout Europe and the United States.
 Projects included effect-based ecotoxicological assessments of wastewater treatment technologies and comprehensive assessments of environmental risks due to pesticides.
 Prior to her directorship in Switzerland, she was director of the Aquatic Toxicology Laboratory and Adjunct Professor at UC Davis.
 She was on the faculty at UC Davis from 1999 to 2010 and worked extensively in the Delta.

 She has served on numerous panels and working groups, most recently on the Scientific Advisory Council of the German Federal Institute of Hydrology, which is the primary German institution advising the federal ministries in matters of utilization and management of federal waterways, and the Guidance Committee for the Assessment of Surface Water Resources in Switzerland, which advises decision-makers in all aspects of surface water stewardship.
 She has a master's degree in limnology from Albert-Ludwig University in Freiburg, Germany, and a Ph.D. degree in aquatic ecotoxicology from Johannes-Gutenberg University in Mainz, Germany.
+Her term on the Delta ISB is from November 1, 2022, to October 31, 2027.
 She has published 160 scientific articles.
+See Dr. Werner’s CV for more details.

 Diane McKnight - Chair Elect